Survival statistics for cancer of the larynx

 If you carry on smoking after cancer of the larynx, there is a high risk that you will get a second cancer.
 Continuing to smoke can also increase the chance of side effects after radiotherapy, and it can affect how well the treatment works.
 Many cancers of the larynx have a high cure rate, so it is very important that you try to stop smoking.
 This can be very difficult when you are under stress but you can get help from your GP.
 There is also information on our news and resources website.

 It is important for you to keep as well as possible.
 If you drink a lot of alcohol this makes it hard for you to eat well and look after yourself.
 Your body needs good nutrition to help you recover from treatment.
 So if you are getting over cancer of the larynx, try to cut down on your drinking and make sure you eat regularly and well.
 You can get more information about healthy living from your GP or the practice nurse at your GP surgery.
-You can also find information about healthy living on our news and resources website.

 Reliability of cancer statistics